Caldas da Rainha, Portugal: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you plan to check out the must-see Igreja de Nossa Senhora da Conceição, it's worthwhile to wear modest clothing:
+If you are planning to see the beautiful Igreja de Nossa Senhora da Conceição, it's suggested to wear modest clothing:

-If you go to Jardim da Água, you'll probably do a lot of walking.
+If you go to Jardim da Água, you will do a lot of walking.
 These are a must:

 June

-If you go to Caldas da Rainha in June, you will notice that it is balmy and very dry with almost no rain.
-Daytime temperatures are in the 60s F (high 10s C).
+If you vacation in Caldas da Rainha during June, you may see that it is balmy and very dry with almost no rain.
+Temperatures tend to hover around the 60s F (high 10s C) during the day, while at night they can dip into the high 50s F (mid 10s C).

 What to wear/what to pack: